devzero-inc/microservice-example/README.md

-# Welcome to Devzero
+# Welcome to DevZero

-Thank you for choosing Devzero as your preferred platform for software development.
+Thank you for choosing DevZero as your preferred platform for software development.
 Our platform is designed to provide you with top-notch tools and services to help you build and deploy your software effectively.

 ## Getting Started

-To get started on Devzero, you need to create an account on our website.
+To get started on DevZero, you need to create an account on our website.
 Once you have created your account, you can start exploring our platform and its features.
 We offer a wide range of tools for software development, including code repositories, project management tools, and continuous integration and deployment services.

 ## Support

 We understand that software development can be challenging, and we are here to help you every step of the way.
 Our support team is available 24/7 to assist you with any questions or issues you may have.
 You can reach out to us by email or through our support portal.

-## Community

-We also have a vibrant community of developers who are always ready to share their knowledge and experiences with others.
-You can join our community forums to connect with other developers, learn new things, and share your own experiences.

 ## Conclusion